AhnafNabil/Redis-Cluster/Integrate Nodejs/README.md

 In this scenario, we will use Pulumi to provision AWS infrastructure, creating a VPC with three public subnets, six EC2 instances for a Redis Cluster (three per subnet), and an additional EC2 instance for a Node.js application.
 After configuring Redis on the instances and creating the cluster, the Node.js app is developed with ioredis for Redis integration, featuring routes for setting and retrieving key-value pairs.
 The app is deployed on the EC2 instance, connecting to Redis via private IPs.

-## 1. Infrastructure Setup with Pulumi
+## Step 1: Infrastructure Setup with Pulumi

 ### Configure AWS CLI